HetDesai22/HetDesai22/README.md

 - 👋 Hi, I’m @HetDesai22
 - 👀 I’m interested in Sports as well as IT industry
-- 🌱 I’m currently learning BSC IT specialisation AI/ML in second year
+- 🌱 I’m currently learning BSC IT specialisation AI/ML pursuing Hons
 - 📫 How to reach me hetdessai@gmail.com or Ph: 8320880155

 <!---